DenysRudenko/Project4-CLI-Expenses/README.md

 ### Admin User

-I decided to style admin panel and some random colours from internet.
+I decided to style admin panel and into some random colours from internet.
 Alse I asked my friends to login to my website to test it out and tell me the bugs or dislikes aobut this website.

 ![Color scheme image](django_todo/static/images/readme/21.png)

-### Search bar
+### Email

+I created a new email to allow bot to send messages from website.

 ![Color scheme image](django_todo/static/images/readme/10.png)